enlightware/ferlium/CONTRIBUTING.md

 A high-level description of the compiler architecture can be found in the [architecture document](doc/architecture.md).

+We use `Makefile`s to store the commonly-used commands.

 ## Tracking the progress

 The project is managed using issues and GitHub projects.